May 27 – July 18, 2025

 Financial Support

 Students and faculty will be compensated for their participation in the program.
-CMC students who participate in the program are expected to work full-time (40 hours/week) for 8 weeks (except for CMC holidays) and will receive a wage of $17/hour.
+CMC students who participate in the program are expected to work full-time (40 hours/week) for 8 weeks (except for CMC holidays), will receive an hourly wage, and will be expected to be on-campus unless their research requires fieldwork or archival research, in which case limited travel away from campus may be permitted.

 Research Opportunities for Summer 2024

 Faculty Projects for 2024 can be seen here.
+The website will be updated with faculty projects for 2025 by Feb 14th.
 You may also reach out to CMC faculty who are not listed here to see if they have any summer research opportunities, or design a research project of your own and seek out a willing faculty supervisor.
 Students may also work together on a team project supervised by a CMC professor, either one the students design, or one the professor designs.

 Previous Summer Research Projects